 - Remember to blend!

-- The oval face shape is considered the most “ideal” and requires less contouring than others.
-Keep this in mind if you have an oval face shape!
+- The oval face shape is considered the most “ideal” and requires less contouring.
+Keep this in mind if you’re working with an oval face shape!

 - Practice a few times before you’re ready to show your contouring and highlighting to the world.